Peter Cohan: Journalism

-Cohan writes the Start-up Economy column for Forbes magazine, and "The Hungry Start-up" column for Inc magazine, Wall and Main, his Worcester Telegram & Gazette column, helped its Business Matters section win the 2012 New England Newspaper and Press Association award for the best Business page for papers over 30k circulation].
-He is a member of the Wharton Blog Network, which received the Gold Award in the 2013 Council for Advancement and Support of Education (CASE) District II Accolades Awards program.
+Cohan writes the Start-up Economy column for Forbes.com where he is a senior contributor, and "The Hungry Start-up" column for Inc magazine, Wall and Main, his Worcester Telegram & Gazette column, helped its Business Matters section win the 2012 New England Newspaper and Press Association award for the best Business page for papers over 30k circulation].
+He was a member of the Wharton Blog Network, which received the Gold Award in the 2013 Council for Advancement and Support of Education (CASE) District II Accolades Awards program.

 Personal life

 From September 2004 to September 2008, Cohan served on the board of the Alzheimer's Association, Massachusetts Chapter.
 He is the brother of William D. Cohan.